topher235/neon-drifter/tasks.md

 - [X] Star - grants invincibility for X seconds
 - [X] Magnet - attracts nearby orbs for X seconds
 - [X] Stopwatch - slows game speed back down (if it increases speed due to distance)
+  - [ ] Remove from daily challenge since it has no effect there
 - [ ] Hourglass - adds time to daily challenge

 ## Obstacles